|Join Us For An Info Session|

 Master of Science in Nursing for Family Nurse Practice (FNP)The Master of Science in Nursing (MSN) degree prepares students for advanced practice as a Family Nurse Practitioner (FNP).
 MSN classes are campus-based, although all of our courses utilize some online content.
 Each class meets once a week and classes are clustered on 2-3 days each week.
 The personal student-instructor contact in the classroom is a valuable component in our students' success.
 Learn more.

-Post-Graduate APRN Certificate for Family Nurse Practice (FNP)The Post-Graduate APRN Certificate for Family Nurse Practice is an option for nurses who are prepared at the MSN level in a clinical specialty other than FNP.
+Post-Graduate APRN Program for Family Nurse Practice (FNP)The Post-Graduate APRN Program for Family Nurse Practice is an option for nurses who are prepared at the MSN level in a clinical specialty other than FNP.
 Course work and clinical experiences are designed to assist the learner to acquire the knowledge and skills required for the primary care nurse practitioner role.
 After completing the program, students are eligible to sit for a national Family Nurse Practitioner certification exam.
 Learn more.

 Looking for information on our Undergraduate Nursing program?
 Visit our Undergraduate Nursing program website!